 If you know both of the people in the relationship, there is no excuse for not including both of their names, despite the fact that you would have only invited one of them if they were not a couple.
 For example, your brother's girlfriend probably knows not to go to the wedding if they break up, but that doesn't mean she wouldn't be hurt to be called "and guest" on the outer envelope after spending Thanksgiving with your family.

-When a couple does not live together, you should ideally send an invitation to each person, but it has become more acceptable to send it to the primary invited guest; however, you should still include the significant other’s name on the inner envelope of the wedding invitation.
+When an unmarried couple does not live together, you should ideally send a wedding invitation to each person; however, it has become more acceptable to send one invitation to the primary invited guest.
+In the case of only sending the wedding invitation to the primary guest with their name on the outer envelope, you should still include the significant other’s name on the inner envelope of the wedding invitation.

-We encourage you to do your due diligence, and in this case make sure your invitee knows to supply you with the name so you can have a place card for that person.
-If you're worried about the couple breaking up, well, unfortunately the same possibility could happen with a married couple – but you wouldn't only invite one half of a married couple, right?
+We encourage you to do your due diligence, and make sure your invitee knows to supply you with the name before the big day, so you can have a place card for that person.
+If you're worried about an unmarried couple breaking up before the wedding, well, unfortunately the same possibility could happen with a married couple – but you wouldn't only invite one half of a married couple, right?

 There is also an additional benefit – besides having good manners – to writing the significant other’s name on your wedding invitations: If the couple does sadly break up, your invited guest is less likely to turn their plus one into bringing an unvetted rebound date to your wedding – or at least they would share the news with you beforehand and ask for permission to do so.
 If they were offered a guest and then broke up, it's a kind gesture to allow them to bring someone else to the wedding – family member, friend, etc. – so keep that in mind!
 It would be hard to attend a wedding after a breakup, so be kind and thoughtful as you're making your decision.